U.S. flag

 Overview of Office of Justice Programs’ Human Trafficking Programs

-OVC is one of six one of six components within the Office of Justice Programs (OJP).
+OVC is one of six components within the Office of Justice Programs (OJP).
 View the information below to learn about OJP human trafficking funding.

 OJP Funding to Support Develop, Expand, and Strengthen Programs for Victims of Human Trafficking